Northern Virginians Go Solar: Local Efforts for Alternative Energy

 Federal Incentives and Research

 Photovoltaic and other solar panels are becoming more and more affordable and efficient as technology improves and demand rises.
 In 1977, the U.S. Department of Energy launched the Solar Energy Research Institute, now known as the National Center for Photovoltaics.
 Since 2002, the DOE has also sponsored a Solar Decathlon, an international competition challenging collegiate teams to “design build, and operate solar-powered houses that are cost-effective, energy-efficient, and attractive.”
-Improving technologies have brought panel prices down two-thirds since 2008, and the number of solar power installations is expected to double this year.
+Improving technologies have brought panel prices down dramatically over the last five to ten years.

 Although government incentives to go solar are not as generous now as they were in the 1970s, they do still make solar solutions affordable for many homeowners.
 The federal government offers a tax credit of up to 30% of the cost of the renewable energy system through 2016.
 In Virginia, residents who applied for a state tax rebate from March 2010 - March 2012 have seen as much as two-thirds the cost of solar thermal installation returned to them, and almost half for photovoltaic installations.
 However, the tax incentive program for solar has recently ended and in its stead the Virginia Department of Mines, Minerals and Energy (DMME) is phasing in the Voluntary Solar Resource Development Fund.
 Passed in 2011, the Fund allows those who are interested in installing solar to apply for loans.
 After building up contributions (mainly from customers of investor-owned electric utilities but also regular citizens, and other groups) DMME may begin issuing loans as early as July 2012.